Marketcircle/AXElements/docs/Debugging.markdown

 #### Rubygems

 Rubygems suffers from a lot of technical debt.
-Many features were bolted on to the project over time and it has added a large overhead in allocations when activating gems at run time.
-As few as 25 installed gems can add an extra 2 seconds to your boot time.
+The process of activating a gem incurs so many allocations that with as few as 25 installed gems can add an extra 2 seconds to your boot time.
+What is worse, the performance degrades exponentially as you install more gems.

 The only fix for this is to cleanup and fix rubygems.
 Fortunately this has been underway since the rubygems 1.4; the downside is that MacRuby has customizations to rubygems that prevent users from upgrading themselves.
-We need to wait for new MacRuby releases to bundle new rubygems versions.
+We need to wait for new MacRuby releases to bundle new rubygems versions in order to fix this issue.

 ### Slow Runtime Performance